Comanche Creek, Colorado

 Comanche Creek is an unincorporated community and a census-designated place (CDP) located in and governed by Arapahoe County, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
-The population of the Comanche Creek CDP was 369 at the United States Census 2010.
+The population of the Comanche Creek CDP was 442 at the United States Census 2020.
 The Strasburg post office (Zip code 80136) serves the area.

 Geography

+Comanche Creek is located in Arapahoe County at coordinates 39.6150°N 104.3268°W and elevation 5627 ft.

-The Comanche Creek CDP has an area of 56.380 km2, including 0.197 km2 of water.
+At the 2020 United States Census, the Comanche Creek CDP had an area of 56.380 km2, including 0.197 km2 of water.